mlcommons/algorithmic-efficiency/getting_started.md

     ```
     For a complete example see [tuning_search_space.json](https://github.com/mlcommons/algorithmic-efficiency/blob/main/reference_algorithms/target_setting_algorithms/imagenet_resnet/tuning_search_space.json).

-    2. Define a range of values for quasirandom sampling by specifing a "min", "max" and "scaling"
+    2. Define a range of values for quasirandom sampling by specifing a `min`, `max` and `scaling`
     keys for the hyperparameter:
     ```
     {
         "weight_decay": {
+            "min": 5e-3,
-            "min": 5e-3, "max": 1.0, "scaling": "log"
+            "max": 1.0,
+            "scaling": "log",
             }
     }
     ```